 The dimensions of the campaign include the need for endowment, capital projects and the objective to protect and build the annual fund.
 The campaign enables us to pursue each of these areas for specific outcomes:

 - Building a New Athletic Center

 Growing our endowment will enable us to improve our programs, honor esteemed faculty and provide additional scholarships to attract excellent students.
 Endowment gifts have the added benefit of freeing up other funds.
 For example, when an endowed fund supports a faculty member’s salary – and does so in perpetuity – some of the money previously allocated for that salary from our current operating funds is available for other needs.
 Naming Opportunities are available beginning at $100,000 for:

 - Designated operational funds

 - Fully or partially endowed teaching chairs

 Where learning takes place matters and an essential part of our success with boys is the Christ School campus.
-Our new Dining Hall is fully funded and construction will be completed in May 2016.
-The current dining hall was built when enrollment was 185 and can no longer hold all of our students and faculty.
-The new facility will be nearly double in space and will feature:
+Our new Dining Hall is fully funded and construction was completed in August 2016.
+The new facility is nearly double in space and will features:

 - Seating for 328 – enough for all students and faculty